 This section provides an experimental analysis of the mechanisms designed to enable flow mobility in PMIPv6 domains.
-Different tests were performed to validate the feasibility of the proposed approach.
+Different tests were performed to validate the feasibility of the proposed approach as well as to evaluate its performance.
 We consider two main situations in our experimental evaluation: